imperialwool/Amino.fix.fix/README.md

 - in subclient you should pass `client`, **not** `profile`
 - if you have issues with HTTPX [let me know here](https://github.com/imperialwool/Amino.fix.fix/issues/3)
 - `lib/util` -> `lib/`
-- supporting python3.8+, lower will be never supported
 - if you have issues in pydroid, reinstall/update it

 ## How to install?